-CO1.
-To understand the concept of web security CO2.
-To know about the web server architecture CO3.
-To have knowledge of web hacking CO4.
-To understand the basics of digital certificates CO5.
-To understand the basics of digital signatures Learning Outcomes: After completion of this course the student will be able toLO1.
-Understanding of the concept of web security LO2.
-Know about web server architecture LO3.
-Having knowledge of web hacking LO4.
-Understanding of the basics of digital certificates LO5.
-Understanding of the basics of digital certificates
+- CO1.
+To understand the concept of web security - CO2.
+To know about the web server architecture - CO3.
+To have knowledge of web hacking - CO4.
+To understand the basics of digital certificates

+CO5.
+To understand the basics of digital signatures

+- LO1.
+Understanding of the concept of web security - LO2.
+Know about web server architecture - LO3.
+Having knowledge of web hacking - LO4.
+Understanding of the basics of digital certificates - LO5.
+Understanding of the basics of digital signatures